-5. Adding JTextField and a Listener:
+4. Adding JTextField and a Listener:

 In this exercise we will add a listener to capture the text typed in a JTextField.
 Listeners are the way Java's API does event handling.
-See Chapter 12 (13 in fifth; 11 in sixth) edition of Java text.
+See Chapter 11 of Java text.

-Copy the file from Exercise 4 to a new file.
+Copy the file from Exercise 3 to a new file.
 Add a JTextField object of width of 20 characters to the container.
 Create a new TextFieldHandler object and add the JTextField object to ActionListener.
-See page 657 fourth (622 in fifth; 523 in sixth) edition of Java text.
+See page 523 of Java text for information on JTextField.
 Create your own inner class to handle the event and call it TextFieldHandler.
 Display what is typed in the JTextField object in the shell window using System.out.println().

-6. Adding a Menu:
+5. Adding a Menu:

 Menus are an important part of GUIs.
-See section 13.8 starting on page 747 fourth (section 14.7 starting on page 696 in fifth; section 22.4 starting on page 1011 in sixth) edition of Java text.
+See section 22.4 starting on page 1011 of Java text.

-Copy the file from Exercise 5 into a new file.
+Copy the file from Exercise 4 into a new file.
 Add a menu bar with the label "File" that has an "Exit" item on it to quit the program.